arghaya/Automation_Project/README.md

 6. Branching and Tagging:
      a.
 Two branches, the main and the Dev, are present in the repository
      b.
 Correct tags should be found in the Git repository
+7. Run a Cron Job: The script schedules a cron job that runs the same script automatically at an interval of 1 day as a root user.
+8. Maintain a record of archives (.tar) in  Inventory.html: When the script is executed, it creates /var/www/html/inventory.html with the proper header and append detail of copied Tar file in the next line.